Herpinemmanuel/Oceanography/Cas_6/README.md

 -> Creation of 'etan' which is the data of ETA with a gap of time of 2 days

--> Scale : 14km between 2 points
+-> Scale : 14km between 2 points of the mesh